-The Minnesota Breeding Bird Atlas (MNBBA) is a critical bird conservation project that will identify every species that currently breeds in the state and where in the state each species breeds.
-Surprisingly, Minnesota is one of only seven states, and the only state along the Mississippi Flyway, that has not developed an atlas.
+The Minnesota Breeding Bird Atlas (MNBBA) is a critical bird conservation project designed to document every species that currently breeds in Minnesota and where in the state each species breeds.
+Surprisingly, Minnesota is one of only seven states, and the only state along the Mississippi Flyway, that has not developed a breeding bird atlas.